 When frame = 1'b1, the MAC additionally stores the lower 32-bits of the timestamp for the frame in the register TS\TIMESTAMP.
-The status bit STATUS(TS\AVAIL) is set to indicate that a new timestamp is available.
-A user application (software) would implement a handshaking procedure by setting the transmit frame flag when it transmits a frame for which it requires a timestamp.
-This application would then wait on the STATUS (TS\AVAIL) status bit to know when the timestamp is available, then read the timestamp from the TS\TIMESTAMP register.
-This process would be performed for all 1588 event frames; other frames do not set the transmit frame flag, and hence, do not interfere with the timestamp capture.
+The status bit STATUS.TS\AVAIL is set to indicate that a new timestamp is available.
+A user software application would implement a handshaking procedure by setting the TX frame flag when it transmits a frame for which it requires a timestamp.
+The application would then wait on the STATUS.TS\AVAIL status bit to know when the timestamp is available, then read the timestamp from the TS\TIMESTAMP register.
+This process would be performed for all 1588 event frames.
+Other frames do not set the TX frame flag, and hence, would not interfere with the timestamp capture.

-In the TS\TIMESTAMP register can store up to 32 bits of a timestamp.
+The TS\TIMESTAMP register can store up to 32 bits of a timestamp.
 The NAP timestamp field is limited to 30-bits wide.